adeelahmadk/nix_notes/git-sheet.md

 Closes #9
 ```

-If you use Vim or Neovim, and you want to speed up the process even more, you can add this to your git config:
+If you use `vim` or `neovim`, and you want to speed up the process even more, you can add this to your git configuration:

 ```sh
 # Neovim